micahamd/localllama/readme.md

 ## Usage Guide

 ### Basic Chat
-1. Select a model provider
-2. Choose an LLM model from the dropdown
+1. Select a model provider and an associated LLM model
-3. Type your message in the input field
+2. Type your message in the input field, and click 'Send' or press Enter.
-4. Click "Send" or press Ctrl+Enter

 ### Working with Files
 - **Drop Files**: Drag and drop files directly into the chat window
 - **Batch Process**: Process multiple files with the same prompt
-- **File Types**: Supports a wide range of file formats:
+- **File Types Supported**:
   - **Documents**: PDFs, Word documents, PowerPoint presentations, Excel spreadsheets
   - **Images**: JPG, PNG, GIF, BMP with preview display
   - **Audio**: MP3, WAV, FLAC, M4A with automatic transcription